Pembrokeshire: Coastline and landscape

 The Pembrokeshire coastline includes numerous bays and sandy beaches.
 The Pembrokeshire Coast National Park, the only park in the UK established primarily because of its coastline, occupies more than a third of the county.
 The park contains the Pembrokeshire Coast Path, a near-continuous 186 mi long-distance trail from Amroth, by the Carmarthenshire border in the southeast, to St Dogmaels just down the River Teifi estuary from Cardigan, Ceredigion, in the north.
 The National Trust owns 60 mi of Pembrokeshire's coast.
 Nowhere in the county is more than 10 mi from tidal water.
 The large estuary and natural harbour of Milford Haven cuts deep into the coast; this inlet is formed by the confluence of the Western Cleddau (which flows through Haverfordwest), the Eastern Cleddau, and rivers Cresswell and Carew.
 Since 1975, the estuary has been bridged by the Cleddau Bridge, a toll bridge carrying the A477 between Neyland and Pembroke Dock.
 Large bays are Newport Bay, Fishguard Bay, St Bride's Bay and western Carmarthen Bay.
 There are several small islands off the Pembrokeshire coast, the largest of which are Ramsey, Grassholm, Skokholm, Skomer and Caldey.
 The seas around Skomer and Skokholm, and some other areas off the Pembrokeshire coast are Marine protected areas.

 There are many known shipwrecks off the Pembrokeshire coast with many more undiscovered.
 A Viking wreck off The Smalls has protected status.
-The county has six lifeboat stations, the earliest of which was established in 1822; in 2015 a quarter of all Royal National Lifeboat Institution Welsh rescues took place off the Pembrokeshire coast.
+The county has five lifeboat stations, the earliest of which, at Fishguard, was established in 1822; in 2015 a quarter of all Royal National Lifeboat Institution Welsh rescues took place off the Pembrokeshire coast.

 Pembrokeshire's diverse range of geological features was a key factor in the establishment of the Pembrokeshire Coast National Park and a number of sites of special scientific interest (SSSIs).
-In the north of the county are the Preseli Hills, a wide stretch of high moorland supporting sheep farming and some forestry, with many prehistoric sites and the probable source of the bluestones used in the construction of the inner circle of Stonehenge in England.
+In the north of the county are the Preseli Mountains, a wide stretch of high moorland supporting sheep farming and some forestry, with many prehistoric sites and the probable source of the bluestones used in the construction of the inner circle of Stonehenge in England.
 The highest point is Foel Cwmcerwyn at 1759 ft, which is also the highest point in Pembrokeshire.
 Elsewhere in the county most of the land (86 per cent according to CORINE) is used for farming, compared with 60 per cent for Wales as a whole.